Williamug/versioning/README.md

 Williamug\Versioning\Versioning::tag()
 // v1.0.0
 ```
-You can add this piece of code in either your controller or blade views.
+You can add the above piece of code in either your controller or blade views.

 ## Testing